Pomax/arduino-midi-recorder/README.md

 ### FL Studio 20 (Image-Line)

-Drag the `.mid` file onto the application background (_not_ the channel rack, and _not_ into a pattern).
+Drag the `.mid` file onto the application background (_not_ onto the channel rack or into an open pattern).
 When prompted to save changes, say "no", then uncheck "start new project" in the MIDI import dialog, then hit "accept".
-This will create a new channel rack entry and placable pattern that you can assign a "real" instrument by dragging any VST/FL instrument onto the channel rack's import default to replace it.
+This will create a new channel rack entry and placable pattern.
+To see your data, place the pattern in the playlist, and to assign the instrument you want to play that data, simply drag any VST/AU/FL instrument onto the channel rack entry that got built for your import.

 Importing markers is not possible.